 the appointment is temporary, renewable for up to five years.

 PROCEDURES FOR CREATING JOB POSTINGS

-The posting must be reviewed by the chair or director and the chief diversity officer and director of Equity and Inclusion.
+The posting must be reviewed by the chair or director and the associate vice president for Institutional Inclusive Excellence and Chief Diversity Officer.
 Once approved, the posting number will be assigned by the online faculty applicant tracking system.

 To ensure applicant pools are diverse and robust, job postings for post-doc opportunities should be communicated broadly within the appropriate disciplines and outlets.

 PROCEDURES FOR SELECTION